Joiry/HSL_Carp/align.md

 ## What is Alignment?

-The typical Illumina 'HiSeq' style run produces millions, now 100s of millions, of reads usually from 50-150bp long.
-These reads are from the ends of DNA fragments the majority of which are typically 400-600bp long.
+The typical Illumina HiSeq type run can produce 100s of millions of reads, usually from 50-150bp long.
+These reads are from the ends of DNA fragments which are typically 400-600bp long.
 These fragments either came directly from harvesting genomic DNA, or the conversion of RNA from cells into cDNA.

 Alignment is the task of figuring out where these reads, and consequently the fragments they were sequenced from, originated in the original cells' genome.
-This is the gateway step for many types of analyses, from ChIP-seq, RNA-seq, variant calling, and more exotic types of <something>-seq.
+This is the gateway step for many types of analyses, from ChIP-seq, RNA-seq, variant calling, and more specialized types of <something>-seq.

 ### Complications

-The task of locating these reads in the genome faces a number of difficulties.
+The task of locating these reads in the genome faces a number of difficulties, major ones include:

 * Sequencing errors - a sequencing quality score of 30 corresponds to an estimated error of 1 in 1000, q40 1 in 10000.
 A typical run has average quality scores in the mid 30s, but over millions of reads statisically they will crop up.